 Leaving the Law is a community for those who are unhappy practicing law.
 It is written by Jennifer Alvey, a recovering lawyer.

-Jennifer is a graduate of Duke Law School, where she was an articles editor on the Duke Law Journal.
+Jennifer is a 1991 graduate of Duke Law School, where she was an articles editor on the Duke Law Journal.
 She attended Transylvania University (yes, really.
-And no, the school mascot is not a vampire) and graduated cum laude with a BA in political science.
+And no, the school mascot is not a vampire) and graduated cum laude with a BA in political science and a history minor.

-After publishing this blog for a few years, she realized that she really, really liked helping people figure out what the heck they could do with their lives besides be miserable practicing law.
+After publishing this blog for a few years just for the heck of it, she realized that she really, really liked helping unhappy attorneys figure out what the they could do with their lives besides be miserable practicing law.
 And thus, Jennifer Alvey, JD, Coaching was born.
-Check out Jennifer’s practice at www.jenniferalvey.com.

 Jennifer has trained with The Coaches Training Institute, and currently lives in the Nashville, TN area.
 You can reach her at email@example.com, or at 947-7521, area code 615.
 Or, check out her LinkedIn profile.